 Pipeline engineers must have heard the term “flowlines” frequently.
 In the oil and gas industry, Flowlines transport fluids between a wellhead and a gathering station like RMS or MSV or treatment facility and vice versa.
 In a larger well field, multiple flowlines connect individual wells to a manifold.
-The flow from the manifold is then transferred by a gathering line to a pre-process stage or to a transportation facility or vessel.
+The flow from the manifold is then transferred by a gathering line to a pre-processing stage or to a transportation facility or vessel.
 Flowlines can run over land or subsea well-field.
 Flowlines may be buried or at grade on the surface of land or seafloor.
 The pipelines that collect the flow from multiple flowlines are known as gathering lines.

 Flowlines are to a specific well and hence they are located at the well site.
 It may be a metallic or nonmetallic pipe or a hose.
 Most flowlines are usually very short.
 However, they can run for kilometers in onshore applications.
-Once the flowlines have brought the fluid to a manifold or other piece of process equipment, gathering lines are used.
+Once the flowlines have brought the fluid to manifold or other pieces of process equipment, gathering lines are used.
 Flowlines are constructed onshore and may be lowered to the seafloor, and have terminal connectors that make an installation at the wellhead easier.

 Considerations for Flowline Design

 In general, the following guidelines are followed for flowline design: